 This file format comes with a plethora of encoders, with different settings.
 Mainly, we can get a baseline and progressive JPEGs.
 The visual difference between these two is the way the image is loaded.
 Baseline loads the image from top to bottom, as the data arrives.
 Progressive prints the whole image at once with very low quality, and as the data arrives the image is improved.
 Here’s an animation that shows the difference.

-In this article I’ll be using basic, baseline JPEG and progressive JPEG in the form of Mozilla’s MozJPEG.
+In this article, I’ll be using basic, baseline JPEG and progressive JPEG in the form of Mozilla’s MozJPEG.

-World beyond JPEG – WebP
+The world beyond JPEG – WebP

 JPEG compression is great in reducing file size, but it’s old.
 As you know, a few years in IT development is like a century in the outside world.
 JPG dates back to 1992, which makes it older than some of our team members at Onely!